liamchampkin/parcel-boilerplate/README.md

 ```

 This command will compile SCSS files to CSS, resolve image paths, and place the output in the `dist` directory with the correct structure.

+## Netlify

+To run the build process on Netlify you will need to set the following environment variable

+`PARCEL_WORKER_BACKEND` to `process`